"The Internet Magazine for the disAble Woman. The 'dis' is small, it's the Ability that Counts".

 Hi

 I am soon to be married but I can't find a hair style that suits me.
-I have grown my hair to shoulder length?
+I have

 Regards, Tina